c7/c7.se/content/article/2020-08-13-from-go-to-zig.md

   - WebAssembly as a compile target
   - Multiline string literals
   - There is no operator overloading
+  - `defer`
+  - Source code is encoded in UTF-8

 ## How is it different from Go?